uzielweb/minimalista/README.md

 - [x] 5.
 Allows you to choose the offcanvas loading mode (left, right, up, down)
 - [x] 6.
 Allows you to choose the position of the offcanvas closing and opening button
 - [x] 7.
 Allows you to choose the logo and favicon
 - [x] 8.
-Allows custom css and js files, just add them to the css folder with the name custom-qualquercoisa.css and customfont-qualquercoisa.csse and, in the js folder, custom-qualquercoisa.js
+Allows custom css and js files, just add them to the css folder with the name *custom-anyname.css*, *customfont-anyname.css* and *custom-anyname.js* in the js folder, in addition *responsive.css* (with this exact name)
 - [x] 9.
 You can add custom code to head, css to head, custom code after <body> tag and before </body> tag
 - [x] 10.``` New feature: ``` Allows you to add infinite positions above the component part and below the component part
 - [x] 11.``` New feature: ``` Allows you to add Open Graph Meta Tags for sharing on social networks